EPA's Role in the International Maritime Organization (IMO)

 About the IMO

 The International Maritime Organization (IMO) was created in 1948 to promote multinational cooperation and coordination in the regulation of shipping engaged in international trade.
-The premise was – and remains – the recognition that action to improve the safety and security of maritime operations, as well as to prevent and control marine pollution from shipping, is more effective and less likely to distort international trade flows if carried out at an international level rather than by individual countries acting on a unilateral basis.
-To that end, the IMO has developed and promoted the adoption of over forty binding conventions and protocols and adopted over 800 codes and recommendations on maritime safety, pollution prevention and related issues.
+The premise was – and remains – the recognition that action to improve the safety and security of maritime operations, as well as to prevent and control marine pollution from shipping, is more effective and less likely to distort international trade flows or disproportionately impact one country over another if carried out at an international level rather than by individual countries acting on a unilateral basis.
+To that end, the IMO has developed and promoted the adoption of over fifty conventions and protocols and adopted over 1000 codes and recommendations on maritime safety, pollution prevention and related issues.
+Some IMO Conventions that are relevant to EPA's mission include:

 The following links exit the site Exit